Bokeh comes from the Japanese word boke (ボケ), which means “blur.”

 On Bokeh Focus, you will find the work of professional photographers, young photographers and artists that express the way they see the world and the issues that take priority in their lives.
 All these beautiful images are produced by individuals who actively explore their creativity with a passion.

-Youth as its subject — with the artistic expression left to the photographer’s imagination — is the common thread in the galleries and stories of the up-and-coming photojournalists, young photographers and artists we feature on Bokeh Focus.
+Youth and youth’s perspective — with the artistic expression left to the photographer’s imagination — is the common thread in the galleries and stories of the up-and-coming photojournalists, young photographers and artists we feature on Bokeh Focus.
 We encourage these talented, hardworking people to collaborate with each other and support each other in their creative endeavors.

 @Bokeh_Focus: Our Instagram

-Many of the galleries and stories you see here are also posted on our Instagram account, @Bokeh_Focus.
+Many of the galleries and stories you see here are also posted on our Instagram @Bokeh_Focus.
 Be sure to check out all our Instagram posts and follow us!
-If you have pix you want us to see, tag them with @Bokeh_Focus.
-They will be entered into our Photographer of the Week contest.
-Be sure to tell your friends to follow us & vote for you!
+If you have pix you want us to see, tag them with @Bokeh_Focus (remember the underscore!)

 Share Your Work on Bokeh Focus

-Do you think your photo essay, photography or art is what we are looking for at Bokeh Focus?
-Tag your pix on Instagram with @Bokeh_Focus to enter them in our Photographer of the Week contest.
-Every month a Photographer of the Month is voted on and featured on @Bokeh_Focus and here on this website!
-We look forward to seeing your creative work!
+Do you think your photo essay, photograph, or art is what we are looking for at Bokeh Focus?
+Tag your pix on Instagram with @Bokeh_Focus (remember the underscore!) or submit photos using this email form.

-Our two sister publications are Youth Today and the Juvenile Justice Information Exchange.
-Both sites publish stories that cover many different topic areas and have extensive resource hubs that include free downloads!
-You can stay up-to-date on new stories by signing up for each site’s free newsletters.
-In our Bokeh Focus Stories section, we republish photojournalism selections from our sister sites we know will be interesting to our readers.
+Our three affiliated publications are Youth Today, the Juvenile Justice Information Exchange and Fresh Take Georgia.
+These sites publish stories that cover many different topic areas.
+Both Youth Today and JJIE have extensive resource hubs that include free downloads.
+You can stay up-to-date on new stories by signing up for each site’s free newsletters or new story notifications.
+In our Bokeh Focus Stories and Galleries sections, we republish photojournalism selections from our affiliated sites we know will be of interest to our readers.